SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ### Installation without Helm

-If Helm is not an option, use Helm on a local computer to generate the Kubernetes templates like below:
+If Helm is not an option in Kubernetes, use Helm on a local computer to generate the Kubernetes templates like below:

 `helm install --debug --dry-run <options>`

-See the individual Helm charts for `<options>`.
+See the individual Helm charts above for `<options>`.

 ## Usage

-After you have installed `azure-key-vault-to-kubernetes`, you can create `AzureKeyVaultSecret` resources and take advantage of either Kubernetes Secrets (Basic) or referencing `AzureKeyVaultSecret` resources from Pods.

-**NB! `output` is only used in Basic mode - the controller wil create the Azure Key Vault secret as a Kubernetes Secret - in Transparant mode `output` must be undefined.**
+### The AzureKeyVaultSecret resource

 The `AzureKeyVaultSecret` is defined using this schema: